 In addition, researchers at Stanford University found that just seven minutes of LKM increased participants’ feelings of social connection toward others.
 “These results suggest that this easily implemented technique may help to increase positive social emotions and decrease social isolation,” the study authors wrote.

-Directing Unconditional Love Inward
+Directing Self Love

-Adults who did not receive unconditional love as children are often very hard on themselves.
+Adults who did not receive love unconditionally as children are often very hard on themselves.
 In other words, they do not feel worthy of affection.
 Therefore, they find it difficult to forgive themselves for their mistakes and to accept themselves as they are.

 However, the practice of self-compassion can help heal the attachment trauma that results from conditional love.
 Research on self-compassion shows that it has multiple positive benefits, including